Dark matter to baryon ratio from scalar triplets decay in type-II seesaw: Triplet scalar leptogenesis and asymmetric DM

-In Fig.~\ref{lambdaDM_vs_singm} we combined all the constraints coming from the invisible Higgs decay, Higgs signal strength, direct detection of DM at LUX~\cite{Akerib:2016vxi} and the relic abundance of dark matter.
-Here we set $M_{h_2} \approx 2 M_\chi$, which enhances the annihilation cross section of the symmetric component of the dark matter resonantly and allows more parameter space for $\lambda_{\rm DM}$ and $\sin \gamma$ in Fig.~\ref{lambdaDM_vs_singm}.
-The Pink shaded region shows the constraint from Higgs signal strength measurement ($\mu=1.17 \pm 0.1$)~\cite{CMS:2018lkl,Khachatryan:2016vau}, the Purple region shows the constraint from invisible decay of Higgs (${\it i.e.,}$ $Br_{\rm inv} \geq 24 \%$)~\cite{Khachatryan:2016whc}, while the Blue region is disallowed by the spin independent direct detection cross-section at LUX for DM mass 7.76 GeV and the Green region is disallowed to satisfy the relic abundance of dark matter (${\it i.e.,}$ $\sigma v (\bar{\chi} \chi \, \to \bar{f} f) < 2.6\times 10^{-9}/{\rm GeV}^2$).
-Finally we end up with a white region which is allowed in our case after satisfying all the constraints.
+In Fig.~\ref{lambdaDM_vs_singm} we combined all the constraints coming from the invisible Higgs decay, Higgs signal strength, direct detection of DM at XENON1T~\cite{Xenon1t_2018} and the relic abundance of dark matter in the plane of $\lambda_{\rm DM}$ versus $\sin \gamma$.
+In the left-panel of Fig.~\ref{lambdaDM_vs_singm} we have taken $M_{h_{2}}$=15.6 GeV, while that in the right panel $M_{h_{2}}$=16.7 GeV.
+The Pink shaded region shows the constraint from Higgs signal strength measurement ($\mu=1.17 \pm 0.1$)~\cite{CMS:2018lkl,Khachatryan:2016vau}, the Purple region shows the constraint from invisible Higgs decay (${\it i.e.,}$ $Br_{\rm inv} \geq 24 \%$)~\cite{Khachatryan:2016whc}, while the Blue region is disallowed by the spin independent direct detection cross-section at XENON1T where we have used DM-nucleon cross-section $10^{-43} {\rm cm}^2$ for a DM mass 7.8 GeV, and the Green region is disallowed by the constraint coming from the relic abundance of DM (${\it i.e.,}$ $ \langle \sigma v (\bar{\chi} \chi \, \to \bar{f} f)\rangle < 2.6\times 10^{-9}/{\rm GeV}^2$).
+Finally, we end up with a white region of allowed parameter space in the plane of $\lambda_{\rm DM}$ versus $\sin \gamma$.
+In the white region, the projected Blue dashed and dotted lines, which correspond to a DM-nucleon cross-section of $10^{-44} {\rm cm}^2$ and $10^{-45} {\rm cm}^2$ respectively for a DM mass $M_\chi=7.8$ GeV, can be probed by future data.